OctopusDeploy/blog/blog/2020-04/database-deployments-lessons-learned/index.md

 ## Conclusion

 Along with being daunting, database deployment issues can be quite troublesome to debug.
-It is my hope that by providing these tips will save you hours if not days worth of investigation and troubleshooting.
+It is my hope that these tips will save you hours if not days worth of investigation and troubleshooting.